mania7539/articles/_posts/2017-11-06-squash-multiple-git-commits-into-one.md

-* How to push the commmits from separate into one?
+## How to push the commmits from separate into one?

+* Type in commands which are similar as previous one, but an additional **git rebase -i**

 ```bash